Patient Access to Medical Records

 If you do not want to view your health record, are concerned someone else could access your phone, or fear being forced to share your records, please let us know at the practice so we can take steps to keep you safe.

-For more information about these changes, please speak to your GP or practice staff, or the video below:
+For more information about accessing your GP record online, please speak to the practice or watch the video below.